 Heat 4 tablespoons of olive oil in a saucepan, add all the vegetables and garlic and cook over a moderate heat for about 5 minutes stirring often.
-Add the parsley, bay leaf and pour in the fish stock and the tomato sauce.
-Add the tablespoon of anis liquer.
+Add the parsley, bay leaf, fish stock, tomato sauce and the tablespoon of anise liqueur.
 Bring this to the boil and simmer for about 30 minutes.
 Add the pine nuts and sultanas and season with salt and pepper.

 Next heat 4 tablespoons of olive oil in a large flameproof casserole and fry the potatoes gently for about 20 minutes, turning them over every now and then so that they cook evenly.

 While the potatoes are cooking add 2 tablespoons of the olive oil to a large frying pan and heat.
 Dust the fish fillets in the flour then fry them gently for about 4 or 5 minutes.
 Take them out of the pan and put them on a plate.